jhaxce/originfind/README.md

 ## 🎯 Overview

-**origindive** (formerly originfind) helps security researchers and penetration testers discover the real IP addresses of web servers that are protected by Content Delivery Networks (CDN) or Web Application Firewalls (WAF).
+**origindive** helps security researchers and penetration testers discover the real IP addresses of web servers that are protected by Content Delivery Networks (CDN) or Web Application Firewalls (WAF).

 ### Key Capabilities